 A neural interface has been developed to control robots with the power of thought

-Engineers from the University of Technology Sydney introduced an improved interface
+Engineers from the University of Technology Sydney presented an improved interface

 Neurointerface and graphene sensors.
 Image: Shaikh Nayeem Faisal et al., ACS Applied Nano Materials